auoie/tinystuffdev/content/notes/docker-caddy-static-files.md

 See [this post](https://news.ycombinator.com/item?id=27615346) for suggestions on how to setup a secure database.
 Basically, setup a VPC and limit external connections.

-For convience, I'm going to enable LAN access.
+For convenience, I'm going to enable LAN access.
 Be wary of the fact that if you're using a public wifi connection, your ports will be exposed.

 ```bash